Prenuptial Agreement Lawyers Edmonton

 What is a Prenuptial Agreement?

-A prenuptial agreement is a legally enforceable contract entered into by two people before they marry.
+A prenuptial agreement also referred to as a “prenup” is a legally enforceable contract entered into by two people before they marry.
 This document will typically set out the parties’ rights, entitlements, and obligations regarding assets, liabilities, and spousal support if the marriage were to breakdown.

 Without a prenuptial agreement, property division for married couples in Alberta is governed by Alberta’s Family Property Act.
 By entering into a prenuptial agreement, the parties opt out of most of the legislation and instead opt to have the issue of property division governed by the prenuptial agreement in accordance with contract law.